Kris Beech: Playing career

 On January 10, 2008, Beech was claimed off waivers from Columbus by the Vancouver Canucks.
 However, on January 23, 2008, after just four games with the Canucks in which he recorded one goal and one assist, Beech was subsequently placed on waivers and claimed by the Washington Capitals.
 Before playing a single game with Washington, Beech was once again placed on waivers, which led to him being re-acquired by the Pittsburgh Penguins, Beech's fourth team in the month of January.

 On October 10, 2008, Beech signed a one-year contract with the Swedish Elitserien team HV71.
 He joined his new team three days later.

 On April 28, 2009, Beech was re-signed to a two-year contract extension with HV71.
 Prior to the 2009–10 season on September 4, 2009, Beech signed a six-week loan contract with HC Genève-Servette.
 In his eight games with Genève-Servette, he scored two goals.
 On October 14, 2009, Beech was returned to HV71.

 On May 25, 2011, the Finnish club Lukko Rauma announced that Beech signed a one-year contract with the team.
 Upon completion of the season with Lukko, Beech was again on the move within Europe signing a one-year contract with Czech team HC Pardubice on June 25, 2012.
 During the 2012–13 season, on December 4, 2012, Beech transferred to join AIK of the Elitserien for the remainder of the season.

 In the 2013–14 season, Beech moved to Germany to play in the Deutsche Eishockey Liga with the Straubing Tigers.
 He scored 24 points in 36 games, before opting to transfer to the Austrian EBEL league with the Vienna Capitals for their playoff run.
 On July 3, 2014, Beech decided to remain in the EBEL, signing a one-year contract with HC TWK Innsbruck.

 On July 2, 2015, Beech signed a one-year contract with Northern Irish club, the Belfast Giants of the British Elite Ice Hockey League (EIHL).

 Personal

 During the offseason, Beech is a guest instructor at the Sicamous Hockey School, located in Sicamous, British Columbia.
 Since 2017, Beech has worked with various hockey teams and organizations, including the Vancouver Giants and Delta, British Columbia's Delta Hockey Academy, as a mindfulness training coach.

+Beech founded Aimability, a performance and health network, in 2017.